Do I Need a U.S. DOT Number?

 First, however, a caution: Regulations and laws change frequently, and each state differs.
 While all states must adhere to federal regulations, individual states may have additional regulations or rules related to U.S. DOT numbers.

 Second, a U.S. DOT number is assigned to commercial vehicles (trucks or vans) by the Federal Motor Carrier Safety Administration (FMCSA).
-This number is provided based on a few factors, and not all trucks require one.
-The DOT number is a unique identifier when collecting and monitoring a company's safety information acquired during audits, compliance reviews, crash investigations, and inspections.
+This number is determined by a few factors, and not all trucks require one.
+The DOT number is a unique identifier used to collect and monitor a company's safety information obtained during audits, compliance reviews, crash investigations, and inspections.

 Does Your Work Truck Need a U.S. DOT Number?